-Our soy ginger chicken recipe will make you sticky, flavourful and succulent chicken thighs that are fantastic with steamed rice, Chinese greens or a salad, such as an Asian slaw.
-The chicken can be marinated for up to 24 hours before cooking, which ensures it’s packed with flavour, then it can be cooked on a barbecue or in a pan.
+Our soy ginger chicken recipe will make you sticky, flavourful and succulent chicken thighs that are fantastic with steamed rice, stir-fried Chinese greens or a fresh crispy salad, such as an Asian slaw.
+The chicken can be marinated for up to 24 hours before cooking, which ensures it’s packed with flavour, then it can be cooked on a barbecue or in a pan on the stove-top.

 This soy ginger chicken recipe is one of my favourite recipes for a quick and easy meal that looks a bit fancy.
 I can often be found in our Siem Reap kitchen sliding a container of marinated chicken into the fridge and turning the sizzling thighs in the pan, the aromas wafting through the apartment.
 It’s a light meal, too, that’s perfectly satisfying served simply with a salad or steamed rice.